software-tools-books/js4ds/_en/testing.md

 All right:
 now that we have extracted the code that's specific to our server, how do we test it?
-The answer is yet another library called `supertest` that sends fake HTTP requests to a server and lets us interact with the replies:
+The answer is yet another library called [supertest][supertest] that sends fake HTTP requests to an Express server that has been split in the way we just split ours and lets us interact with that server's replies.
+Here's a test of a simple request that uses Mocha to manage the test, and supertest's `request` function to send something to the server and check the result:

 ```js
 const assert = require('assert')